Former big league manager, player Howe in ICU with virus

 He took over the A’s in 1996 and managed them for seven years while winning 600 regular-season games and leading Oakland to the playoffs three times.
 Those teams were known for general manager Billy Beane’s then-unconventional method of using sabermetrics to evaluate players.
 Author Michael Lewis wrote a bestselling book on the A’s called “Moneyball,” and it was later turned into a film starring Brad Pitt as Beane and Philip Seymour Hoffman as Howe.

 Howe was released from his contract with the A’s after the 2002 season and became the manager of the New York Mets for two seasons.

+“Want to send best wishes on behalf of our entire organization to former @Mets manager Art Howe who is in a Houston hospital battling COVID-19,” Mets vice president of alumni public relations and team historian Jay Horwitz wrote on Twitter.
+“Never have met a nicer man.”

-He most recently served as Texas’ bench coach during the 2007 and ’08 seasons.
+Howe most recently served as Texas’ bench coach during the 2007 and ’08 seasons.

 —